 Position the receiver over the ball, and lift the tab handle of the hitch upward as you lower the jack.
 After the ball is seated, allow the handle to return back down parallel to the frame.
 It will click, indicating that it has locked onto the ball.
 Attach the safety chains, insert the camper plug into the towing vehicle receptacle, and test the signal lighting.
 Raise the jack as far as it will go by turning the crank handle clockwise.
 Remove the castor wheel by removing locking pin and sliding the wheel assembly downward.
-The locking pin can be inserted into the hitch locking mechanism for storage and added security.
 Do not tow the vehicle with the front jack in the lowered position or with the wheel attached.